b-schd/be_521_FinalProject/README.md

 6. Some thoughts about why the fourth (ring) finger’s flexion was generally so correlated with the third (middle) and fifth’s (little) (5 pts)

+Say something about the flexor/extensor digitorum motor units of the 4th finger overlap with that of the third and fifth fingers.
+So moving the fourth finger will also pull on the tendons controlling the 3rd/5th fingers, or moving the 3rd/5th fingers will move the 4th finger too.
+Therefore, due to the anatomical structure of the forearm muscles, the 4th finger are correlated weith the 3rd and fifth fingers.

 7. A conclusion about your overall experience with the project and how well you felt you did on it (5 pts)